indirect/andre.arko.net/_posts/2020-06-29-symbol-_ffi_prep_closure-not-found.md

 ```

 If you see this, run `sudo rm -rf /Library/Developer/CommandLineTools; sudo xcode-select --switch /Application/Xcode-beta.app`.
 The Homebrew installer really really wants to install those Command Line Tools, but they're the wrong architecture and won't ever run.
 Use the devtools built into Xcode-beta instead.

+P.P.S.
+If you also want to build Ruby yourself, to get the latest version, check out [this follow-up post](/2020/06/30/building-ruby-on-arm64-macos/).